ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 ```

 You might ask why would I need to access my environment variables this way?
-This is again due to testability.
+This is for better testability of your code.
 If you use `process.env` in your code, you'd have to set
-the enviroment variables you need in your unit test.
-You'll also have to make sure
+the enviroment variables you need in your unit test globally.
+As it's being set
+globally, you'll also have to make sure
 that you are resetting the environment variables after your test run to make sure that
-it doesn't interfere with your other test scenarios for example.
+it doesn't interfere with your other test scenarios.

 ## Closing

 Laconia makes it possible for you to semantically split the responsibility
-of dependencies creation and your handler logic.
+of your creation of dependencies and handler logic.
 Declaring the dependencies that
-you need in the handler function is made lightweight by just using destructuring.
+you need in the handler function is made lightweight by using destructuring.

 I also believe that a well written Lambda should be small and cohesive, hence
 there should not be a need of having an automatic dependencies wiring.
 This is reflected